Important Minerals For Your Child (And How To Help Them Get Enough)

 However, just because the body requires greater amounts of major minerals doesn’t mean they are any more or less important.
 Both major and trace minerals are essential nutrients that have important and specific roles to play (8-12).

-We know that vitamins, minerals and nutrients are important for maintaining a child’s general health and wellbeing.
+We know that vitamins, and minerlas in food are important for maintaining a child’s general health and wellbeing.
 But, are you familiar with the unique roles that different minerals perform to support their growing body?

 Explore some of the key minerals for children, why they’re important and which foods contain them: